Patient-specific solution of the electrocorticography forward problem in deforming brain: Introduction

-The SOZ is often identified with the help of intracranial measurement of electrical potential during a seizure.
+The SOZ is often identified with the help of intracranial measurement of electric potential during a seizure.
 An intracranial electroencephalogram (iEEG) or electrocorticography (ECoG) \citep{jayakar_etal_2016_diagnostic} records electrical activity from the cerebral cortex using electrodes placed directly on the exposed surface of the brain (Fig.~\ref{fig:brain-electrodes}a), whereas stereoelectroencephalography (SEEG) \citep{minotti_etal_2018_indications} enables exploration of deeply located structures using needle-like depth electrodes inserted inside the brain (Fig.~\ref{fig:brain-electrodes}b).
 Implantation of electrodes is an invasive procedure and therefore applied rarely, as the measurements by these electrodes do not directly yield the location of the seizure onset zone with accuracy comparable to imaging resolutions, but rather form an input to further analysis.
+Source modeling is one way to process that information and combine it with other imaging information and prior assumptions.
 To increase the utilization of epilepsy surgery there is a pressing need for new and more effective methods of SOZ localization that will enable clinicians to cure epilepsy in a greater number of patients.
-As it is estimated that 30 million people on Earth have focal epilepsy that can be permanently cured by precisely targeted surgery, methods for successful identification of the SOZ would be of enormous health benefit.
+As it is estimated that 20 million people globally have focal epilepsy that can be permanently cured by precisely targeted surgery \citep{worldhealthorganization_2019_epilepsy}, methods for successful identification of the SOZ would be of enormous health benefit.
 One such promising technology is source localization from invasive measurements.
-Using a bioelectric model as the basis for an inverse problem, source localization maps individual electrode measurements to three dimensional maps of brain activity.
+Using a volume conductor model of a patient's head as the basis for an inverse problem, source localization maps individual electrode measurements to three dimensional maps of distribution of electric potential within the brain.
 These maps have the potential to significantly improve SOZ identification by improved analysis of invasive EEG data.